-“It’s so green,” says Elaine, peering into the shade within the woods created by the thick canopy overhead.
+“It’s so green,” says Elaine, peering into the shade within the woods that is created by the thick canopy overhead.
 She looks back over her shoulder at the meager grass and weeds in the field behind them, much of it turning brown and close to death in the dry, cracked earth.

 “Rumor is,” says Jake, “a powerful wizard once lived somewhere in there.”
 He motions towards the thick green growth of the Trollbriar with a nod of his head.
 “It was a spell worked by that wizard which changed the Trollbriar from the normal forest it was then to what is now.
 And what you see here, this is nothing.
 Deeper in, the woods become a truly tangled mess.
-The growth is so thick, it’s impassable in places.
+The growth gets so thick, it’s near on impassable in places.
 The earth becomes a soupy, stinking bog.”

 A look of distaste crosses the young cleric’s face.

 Jerrold, standing nearby, has been listening to the swordarm.
 Now the grizzled man snorts.
 “What a load of horse’s dung.
 Rumor is all that wizard talk is.
 Might as well say that the Allway’s got our best interests at heart.
-There’s no evidence to support that tale either.”
+There’s no evidence to support that tale neither.”
 His mouth curls up into a false half-smile.
 A scar splits his lower lip.
 He nods to Elaine.
 “No offense.”